puppetlabs/packaging/README.md

 A puppet module,
 [puppetlabs-debbuilder](https://github.com/puppetlabs/puppetlabs-debbuilder),
-has been created to stand up a debian build host compatible with the debian side this packaging repo.
+has been created to stand up a debian build host compatible with the debian side of this packaging repo.
 The rpm-side module, [puppetlabs-rpmbuilder](https://github.com/puppetlabs/puppetlabs-rpmbuilder), is currently a work in progress and.